4 Common Causes of Split Nights and How to Fix Them

 3. Not Enough Sensory Input

-The third question: is your baby getting enough stimulation during the day?
+The third question: Is your baby getting enough stimulation during the day?

 Babies need sensory input and stimulation to be ready for sleep.
 Making room for things like tummy time, walks, and gross motor play will support consolidated nighttime sleep.
-I

 4. Inconsistent Morning Rise

-And the fourth question: do you wake your baby up at the same time every day?
+And the fourth question: Do you wake your baby up at the same time every day?

 Consistency helps regulate your baby’s internal clock.
 If your baby’s start to the day fluctuates, it can confuse their circadian rhythm and lead to unpredictable nighttime sleep.
-Most importantly, if your baby is experiencing extended night wakings, letting them sleep later into the morning will only reinforce their wakefulness at night.

 How can I fix a split night?